oVirt/ovirt-site/source/feature/openvswitch/native-openvswitch.html.md

 ## Overview
 The introduction of OVS as an additional network switching solution raises the need to generalize and abstract the requirements from the system networking services and define a spec which considers both options (OVS & native Linux networking).
 The OVS model of arranging networking entities is different from the native Linux networking, but is closer to industry networking modeling.
+A VM can not be simply connected to an OvS bridge.
+In order to connect a VM to an OvS bridge, a user must first define an OvS VM network.
+This automatically creates an OVN network, which is built on top of an OvS integration bridge.
+The VM is then attached to the OVN network via the OvS integration bridge (see [Autodefine External Network](https://ovirt.org/develop/release-management/features/network/autodefine-external-network/)).

 ### Network Entities
 In the following table, networking entities are listed with their implementation options.